Your Fave Product May Have Become Mediocre to Attract A “More Diverse” Audience

-I personally think it’s an illogical and unnecessary response to an antiquated system which traditionally teaches black women that complaining is futile and demanding preferential treatment for black women’s beauty issues is greedy.
-That system teaches that we are undeserving of continued and sustained attention.
-It teaches that the brand must pivot to a larger audience irrespective of the feelings of the audience which built that brands’ profits.
+I personally think it’s an illogical and unnecessary response to an antiquated system which traditionally teaches black women that (1)complaining is futile, and (2) demanding preferential treatment for black women’s beauty issues is greedy.
+That system teaches that Black women are undeserving of continued and sustained attention.
+It teaches that the brand must pivot to a “larger audience” irrespective of the feelings of the audience which built that brands’ name.

 Truthfully, the industry already naturally focuses on white women’s hair, skin and the issues specifically affecting them if only because white women make up the majority population.
 There’s more to it than that, but let’s leave it there for now.

 Because of the history of this country and our role in it, brands like Shea Moisture have become a beacon; a signal that the company is… was… specifically designing products formulated to work well with extremely curly/coily/kinky hair.